secretGeek/today-i-learned-staging/sql_server/datetime_trim_hours_milliseconds.md

-# Trim or zero-out a portion of a datetime....
+# Trim or zero-out a portion of a datetime

-To trim off the milliseconds.... (this was necessary when sending to XML for consumption by Excel...)
+To trim off the milliseconds... (this was necessary when sending to XML for consumption by Excel...)

     DATEADD(ms, -DATEPART(ms, YourDate), YourDate)